Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/organization-and-teams.md

 Each organizational structure approach has its pros and cons, in practice each company will adopt some hybrid combination of these approaches.

 ## Organization Mode
-When configuring Hornbill to support your organization, you have a choice of two different modes to work with.
+When configuring Hornbill to support your organization, you have a choice of two different org structure approaches.

-- __Simple__: The default (and generally recommended) mode defines a single top-level Company defined with a reserved ID of ___ORG___, as well as a flat list cost centers, departments and assignment teams.
+- __Flat__: This mode you avoid using child items, meaning you define everything you need at the top-level of your organization.
+You define a single top-level Company OU, and then define a flat list cost centers, departments and assignment teams also at that top level.
-- __Hierarchical__: For organizations that have complex, multi-level company/divisional and organizational structure with the full range of organizational types and an unlimited depth hierarchical structure, the this more advanced mode would the the right choice.
+- __Hierarchical__: For organizations that have complex, multi-level company/divisional and organizational structure with the full range of organizational types and an unlimited depth hierarchical structure, the this more advanced approach would the the right choice.

 This is an important choice you really need to make early on when deploying Hornbill into your organization, please ensure you read our [Best Practice Guide for Defining Your Org Structure](/esp-fundamentals/best-practice/org-structure) before making your choice.